ibm-cloud-docs/power-iaas/configuring-custom-image.md

   You cannot transfer an OS license from an on-premises system to a {{site.data.keyword.powerSys_notm}} that is running in the cloud environment.
 The license cost is factored into the overall hourly billing rate.
   {: note}

-The basic steps involved in deploying a instance using your custom image are:
+The basic steps that are involved in deploying an instance by using a custom image are:

 1. Create the custom image.
 1. Store the image in your **Cloud Object Storage** account.